| RAD Grows Up'Every integrator has 'em--clients who are way too detail-oriented.

 PowerBuilder products at Sybase.
 "RAD did the easy stuff," he notes.
 "It painted

 pretty pictures for us and stopped there."
+All other important application functions resided on

 the server, and RAD didn't go there at all.
 But as advances in software-development